sreeram-venkitesh/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 -->

 <!-- - <test>: <link to test coverage> -->
-We will test the edge cases mostly in integration test and unit test.
+We will test all cases in integration test and unit test.
 If needed, we can add e2e tests before beta graduation.
+We are planning to extend the existing [e2e tests for CRDs](https://github.com/kubernetes/kubernetes/blob/3df3b83226530bda69ffcb7b4450026139b2cd11/test/e2e/apimachinery/custom_resource_definition.go).

 ### Graduation Criteria